 “You know, you are so far the first person who has ever been able to keep up with me when eating sushi.
 I absolutely love all kinds of sushi, and it is kind of nice to spend time with someone who enjoys it just as much as I do.”
 She then let out an enormous burp of her own and laughed.
 “Compliments to the Chef.
 Bravo Volkphunko!”

 Ronovi clapped, and the chef bowed.
-Fourteen kinds of rolls had been demolished by these ladies, and even those who settled at the corner tables of the restaurant had noticed their prowess.
+Fourteen kinds of rolls had been pulverized by these ladies, and even those who settled at the corner tables of the restaurant had noticed their prowess.
 As the plates, napkins, and chopsticks were cleared away, Ronovi couldn’t help pouring Tasha her own glass of Whyren’s, handing her the vessel brimming with gleaming amber.

 “Drink up!” she declared.
 “You’ve earned it.”